peteroupc/peteroupc.github.io/random.md

 Which PRNG to use for generating reproducible results depends on the application.
 But as recommendations, any PRNG algorithm selected for producing reproducible results&mdash;

-- should meet or exceed the quality requirements of a statistical-random implementation,
+- should meet or exceed the quality requirements of a statistical RNG implementation,
 - should be reasonably fast, and
 - should have a _state length_ of 64 bits or greater.